Domestic Violence in Polk County, FL

 - the frequency of interaction between persons involved in the relationship.

-Domestic Violence Injunctions for Protection in Polk County
+Domestic Violence Injunctions for Protection in Polk County, FL

-In these cases, the alleged victim will often petition the court for an Injunction for Protection Against Domestic Violence.
+In these cases, the alleged victim will often petition the court for an Injunction for Protection Against Domestic Violence in Polk County, FL.
 The petition for the protective order is filed at the Clerk of Court, Domestic Violence Department, 1st Floor, Polk County Courthouse in Bartow.

-The grounds for the injunction for protection against domestic violence requires the petitioner and respondent reside together as a family or have lived together with you in the past as if they were a family member and identify as:
+The grounds for the injunction for protection against domestic violence require that the petitioner and respondent reside together as a family or have lived together with you in the past as if they were a family member and identify as:

 - a spouse or former spouse;